NevermoreCoding/nevermorecoding.github.io/_drafts/README.md

-Folder to store examples and templates
+Folder to store examples, templates, and drafts